Skip to content

 Frozen walkthrough

-Read the local field pair and the source-to-probe timing directly from the live wave now on screen.
-The same stage state drives the graphs and the algebra below.
+Read the local field pair and the source-to-probe timing directly from the wave now on screen.
+The same stage state drives both graphs and the algebra below.

 View plans